s-l-i/device-spec-documentation/EcoBee/ecobee3_lite.md

  > 2a.
 Rh, Rc, G, C, W/W1, Y/Y1
  > 2b.
 Connect these wires to the bracket.
 Ensure secure connection.
  > 3. Connect the thermostat to the mount
+ > 4. Connect the thermostat to the WAN using provided security keys (no hardwired option available)

  NOTE: no new build should require the Ecobee power adapter